techjb/Vector-Tiles-Google-Maps/README.md

    ```sh
    npm install
    ```
-3. Replace your API Key in all the provided examples
+3. Get your own API Key for the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/get-api-key) and replace it in all the provided examples
    ```html
    <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY" defer></script>
    ```